jobbogamer/PokeStreamer-Tools/README.md

 ##### Set permissions in the channel for your bots

-Click the Edit Channel ️⚙ icon for your channel again, and click *Permissions*.
+Click the Edit Channel ️⚙ icon for your channel, and click *Permissions*.

 For your each bot: